 If you have any of these symptoms, see a doctor right away.

 Your doctor may also order a test called a fluorescein angiography.
 You’ll get a harmless dye injected into your arm.
 When it travels through your bloodstream and reaches the retina, a special camera takes pictures of your eye.
-Your doctor will be able see any fluid leaks in your blood vessels.
+Your doctor will be able to see any fluid leaks in your blood vessels.

 Focal laser therapy.
 A laser burns and seals off blood vessels near the macula.
 This keeps them from leaking.
 The retina does not have pain nerves, so you should not feel much discomfort.

-Laser surgery: You may need this if you grow new blood vessels in your eye.
+Laser surgery.
+You may need this if you grow new blood vessels in your eye.
 Your doctor will use a laser to make tiny burns on the retina.
 It stops the vessels from leaking and growing.

 These treatments may help you get your vision back.
 Most people’s eyesight will get better after a few months.
 But some may not see any improvements.